audiopixel/pixelmixer/README.md

 AudioPixel develops custom lighting technology and sound-reactive visual programming.

-We are currently using the 3rd revision of our in-house lighting software, which has now been by used by dozens of artists at hundreds of performances and art installations around the world.
+For 5+ years we have helped artists create interactive installations, programmed nightclub lighting systems, toured with musicians, designed stages with custom lightshows for multi-day festivals, and lit up Burning Man art cars and sound camps.

-In our quest of optimizing lighting programming PixelMixer was born.
+In our quest for optimizing AudioPixel's live programming techniques, PixelMixer was born.

-Built to be a capable engine for any installation we would dream up, it is now be capable of so much more.
-We are releasing it to the world in the hopes that it can improve sound and interactive light art for all.
+Our aim was to develop a platform that we could use for any installation or stage design we can dream up.

 ![AudioPixel Show](https://github.com/hepp/audiopixel3/blob/master/docs/audiopixel-cubes1.jpg)